RIDGECUT: Learning Graph Partitioning with Rings and Wedges: Experimental Results

-To demonstrate the superior performance of WRT, which integrates the domain knowledge that performing ring and wedge partition, we evaluate our model using both synthetic and real-world graphs, compared with other graph-partitioning methods.
-We firstly introduce the dataset details, then give the competitors in graph partitioning, and finally show the overall performance and ablation studies results.
+To demonstrate the performance of our proposed \ourmodel, which integrates domain knowledge about ring and wedge partitions, we evaluate our model along with other baselines using both synthetic and real-world graphs.
+We first introduce the dataset details, then give the competitors in graph partitioning, and finally show the overall performance and ablation studies results.
+The code is available at \url{https://github.com/zyr17/RIDGECUT}.